henrietta-k/adapt-learning-wiki/Framework-in-five-minutes.md

 ## What is the Adapt framework?

-In a single (albeit verbose) sentence, the Adapt framework is:<br>
+In a (somewhat verbose) nutshell :chestnut::squirrel:, the Adapt framework is:<br>
-***a modular, reusable codebase for developing single-version, easily localisable, responsive e-learning courses***.
+> a modular, reusable codebase for developing single-version, easily localisable, responsive e-learning courses.

 What this means in practice: